Hegseth says he won't publicly release video of boat strike that killed survivors in the Caribbean

 Lawmakers left in the dark about Trump's goal with Venezuela

-Senate Democratic leader Chuck Schumer said Hegseth had come “empty handed” to the briefing, without the video of the Sept.
+Senate Democratic leader Chuck Schumer said Hegseth had come “empty handed” to the briefing, without a pledge to more broadly release the video of the Sept.
 2 strike.

 “If they can’t be transparent on this, how can you trust their transparency on all the other issues swirling about in the Caribbean?” the New York Democrat said.